madspesh/WebAdvanced_Spring2019_gillr456/Midterm/README.md

 ![jQuery code screenshot](https://raw.githubusercontent.com/madspesh/WebAdvanced_Spring2019_gillr456/master/Midterm/style/img/js1.jpg)

 In my JavaScript file, you can find all the functions that I used to pull and render the data from my JSON file.
-The functions are all written in jQuery syntax, in order to make it easier to mainpulate my HTML file.
+The functions are all written in jQuery syntax, in order to make it easier to manipulate my HTML file.
 I call all of the functions in my init variable at the bottom of the file.

 In addition to simply displaying the colour pairings, I added a popup box which is activated by clicking the WCAG button in the introduction text.
 The popup contains information about the WCAG and the meaning behind labels such as "Large Text" and "AAA pass".